-Checklists are onboarding contents containing a list of guides organizedly.
-They are placed on web applications’ dashboard’s to assist and support end-users.
+Checklists are onboarding contents containing a list of organized guides.
+They are placed on web applications’ dashboards to assist and support end-users.

-They have been designed to ensure consistency and completeness in end-user experiences which you build with guides.
-And, guides in a checklist can be triggered, if you click onto their names.
+They have been designed to ensure consistency and completeness in end-user experiences that you build with guides.

-If the end-user reaches a goal, conditioned by a guide s/he follows through, the guide on the checklist gets checked and wins a thick.
+If the end-user reaches a goal, conditioned by a guide s/he follows through, the guide on the checklist gets completed and wins a tick.

-Let's continue talk over them through an example which is very familiar to you 😉
+Let's continue talking over them through an example that is very familiar to you 😉

 What do checklists look like?

-Important: If you can't see your own checklist there, try closing any active Ad Blocker.
+Important: If you can't see your own checklist there, try disabling any Ad Blocker.